tensorflow/swift/FAQ.md

 The core team is working on it as a high-priority feature.
 Once send/receive are done, your error should go away!

-To work around the generated "send" for this example, you can reorder the code:
+To work around the generated "send" for this particular example, you can reorder the code:

 ```swift
 import TensorFlow